 Everyone celebrates Christmas differently; some people return home to exchange presents with their families and wear tacky jumpers, others jet off on a festive holiday.
 Whatever your plans for the holiday season – at home or abroad – they’re sure to involve some form of travelling.
 Christmas flights are notoriously hard to find, but if you know where to look then you can grab yourself a deal.
 With that in mind, where should you spend the festive season?
 Let’s take a look at some European destinations you might not have considered for a Christmas break.

-There’s no better way to say “Merry Christmas” than with a special festive trip, so start putting together your festive plans and you could spend the lead up to this holiday season in one of these incredible European destinations!
+There’s no better way to say “Merry Christmas” than with a special festive trip, so put together your festive plans and you could spend this holiday season in one of these incredible European destinations!

 This post was originally written and shared in NOV16.
 It has been completely revised and updated in DEC17

 Christmas in Europe – where will you spend yours?